Jusas/NSwag.AzureFunctionsV2/README.md

 ![Logo](assets/logo.png)

+See the demo: https://functionsswagger.azurewebsites.net/api/swaggerui/index.html (an Azure Function App serving a Swagger UI and the Swagger JSON that is generated on the fly from the Function App assembly).

 This is an extension to NSwag, specifically a SwaggerGenerator implementation designed for Azure Functions.
 This implementation has the necessary discovery methods to scan assemblies for Functions and the library adds new annotations that allows you to